bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

     }
 ```

 Most command implementations do not need the Player parameter.
-Add it anyway to have the same interface.
+You can add it anyway because they will need have the same interface later.

+Make sure that Command compiles.

 #### Change currentRoom to player in Game